Christmas Lights

 to move closer, peer and be peered at,

-glimpse among flickering faces the child
+glimpse among flickering faces the shadow

-scar tissue, who once got a letter from Santa
+sleep, who once got a letter from Santa

 saying he was on his way, and didn’t I